My name is Gazelle Sharmahd I’m your Dossier Leader

 Persians are the dominant ethnic group in Iran, constituting approximately 50–60% of the population and providing the cultural, linguistic, and political framework of the modern state.
 The Persian language — Farsi — is the sole official language of the Islamic Republic, the medium of education at all levels, and the language of government, law, and media.
 Persian literary culture, stretching from the Shahnameh of Ferdowsi through the poetry of Rumi, Hafez, and Saadi to modern literature, represents one of the world's great continuous literary traditions and remains a source of profound national pride across ethnic lines.

-Persian identity is not monolithic — significant regional variations exist between the Tehranis of the capital, the Isfahanis of the central plateau, the Khorasanis of the northeast, and the Shirazi culture of Fars province.
-Urban secular Persians have frequently been at the forefront of Iran's democratic and civil rights movements, including the Constitutional Revolution, the 1979 Revolution, the 2009 Green Movement, and the 2022 Woman Life Freedom uprising.
+Urban secular Persians have frequently been at the forefront of Iran's democratic and civil rights movements, including the Constitutional Revolution, the 1979 Revolution (whose liberal wing was rapidly betrayed), the 2009 Green Movement, and the 2022 Woman Life Freedom uprising — in which Persian and minority communities united in the most sustained challenge to the Islamic Republic in its history.

 Rights Context Persians as an ethnic group occupy the position of state-favored majority, but Persian secular, feminist, LGBTQ+, and dissident communities face severe repression under the Islamic Republic's theocratic framework.
-The 2022–2023 uprising, sparked by the killing of Kurdish-Iranian woman Mahsa Amini by the morality police, united Persian and minority communities in the most sustained challenge to the Islamic Republic in its history.
+The regime's violence does not spare the majority population — it is an equal-opportunity totalitarianism that targets any challenge to clerical authority, regardless of ethnicity.

 Azerbaijanis